-Documented procedures for flood warning dissemination to inhabitants already exist, as mentioned in the Standing Orders for Disaster, 1999, and these generally work well down to the Upazilla level.
-However, the dissemination link between Upazilla and Union is not functioning properly.
-The proposed alternative is "Current procedure with major upgrading in the lower tiers together with feedback".
+There already exists documented procedure for flood warning dissemination for inhabitants as mentioned in the Standing Orders for Disaster, 1999, and mostly it is working fine till the Upazilla level.
+However, the dissemination link between Upazilla to Union is not properly working.
+The proposed alternative is "Current procedure with major up-gradation in the lower tiers together with feedback".